rajeshv23/twydev.github.io/_posts/2019-07-18-vaughn-vernon-intro-to-ddd.md

 **Separate Ways**: is a special case where no integration would produce sufficient value to meet your needs.
 Therefore it is more optimal for each Bounded Context to implement their models in separate ways.

-If you ever need to integrate with a legacy system containing tangled models, you may treat it as a single Bounded Context, and try to use an Anticorruption Layer to isolate your own Bounded Context from the mess.
+If you ever need to integrate with a legacy system containing tangled models, you may treat it as a single Bounded Context, and try to use an Anti-Corruption Layer to isolate your own Bounded Context from the mess.

 **Mechanism to provide integration of Bounded Contexts**